sonatype/helm3-charts/charts/nexus-iq/README.md

 	--from-literal='truststorePassword=password'
 ```

-## Using the Image from the Red Hat Repository
+## Using the Image from the Red Hat Registry

 To use the [IQ image available from Red Hat's registry](https://catalog.redhat.com/software/containers/sonatype/nexus-repository-manager/594c281c1fbe9847af657690),
 you'll need to: